MrMatt442/Pygame-pong/README.md

 # Pygame-pong
-Pong game made with pygame in python
+Pong game made with pygame in python.
 Requires to have pygame installed and its dependancies